-We tested domestic and nondomestic customers' priorities for 15 initiatives separately for the North and South Licence Areas via a robust Willingness to Pay study, which included a qualitative phase to understand the reasons for customers' choices

-- Environmental initiatives as a whole were the highest enhancement priorities for consumers, ahead of network and customer service (with the exception of helping fuel-poor households, which was the top priority) [E126]. - This was supported by the qualitative phase which revealed a desire for more ambitious environmental outputs including ensuring the network is ready for a green future, although value for money remained important [E125] - Reducing our Business Carbon Footprint further from 28% lower than now to 42% lower than now by 2028 is a very high priority for all types of consumer in the south, and a high priority for all consumers in the North [E126]. - Increasing our ambition for replacing the length of oil-filled cables we will replace during ED2 from 52km to 92km is a very high priority for non-domestic customers in the South, and a high priority for domestic customers in both Licence Areas.
-Nonhousehold customers in the North ranked this as a medium priority [E126]. - All consumer segments indicated a medium willingness to pay to increase the proportion of our vehicle fleet that is electric from 80% to 100% by the end of ED2 [E126].
+We should promote 'responsible consumption and production' through education of customers on efficiency, constraints, access and limitations [E010, E013].
+We should clearly communicate our EAP to the public as this might encourage other companies and individuals to act on environmental concerns - taking on a leadership role.
+[E149] Consumers We tested domestic and non- domestic customers' priorities for 15 initiatives separately for the North and South Licence Areas via a robust Willingness to Pay study, which included a qualitative phase to understand the reasons for customers' choices Environmental initiatives as a whole were the highest enhancement priorities for consumers, ahead of network and customer service (with the exception of helping fuel-poor households, which was the top priority) [E126].
+This was supported by the qualitative phase which revealed a desire for more ambitious environmental outputs including ensuring the network is ready for a green future, although value for money remained important [E125] Reducing our Business Carbon Footprint further from 28% lower than now to 42% lower than now by 2028 is a very high priority for all types of consumer in the south, and a high priority for all consumers in the North [E126].
+Increasing our ambition for replacing the length of oil-filled cables we will replace during ED2 from 52km to 92km is a very high priority for domestic customers in both Licence Areas.
+Non- household customers in the North ranked this as a medium priority [E126].
+All consumer segments indicated a medium willingness to pay to increase the proportion of our vehicle fleet that is electric from 80% to 100% by the end of ED2 [E126].
+Business/DG customers We conducted audience research via a survey to understand consumer sentiment on a range of topics For 'life on land', stakeholder told us we need to: [E010] Establish the impact of your assets Take responsibility and avoid a 'box-ticking' approach Ensure land is not contaminated because of our operations, including spillage from cars and generators and disposal of waste Consider the environmental impact of infrastructure Manage trees and woodlands with an environmental, not an economic mandate Offset the negative impacts of running your business Ensure sustainable best practice on new estates and developments Educate consumers and engage with Wildlife trust We should be educating customers about energy consumption and provide trainee programmes/apprenticeships in colleges to achieve 'quality education'.

-Business/DG customers

-We conducted audience research via a survey to understand consumer sentiment on a range of topics

-- For 'life on land', stakeholder told us we need to: [E010] - Establish the impact of your assets - Take responsibility and avoid a 'box-ticking' approach - Ensure land is not contaminated because of our operations, including spillage from cars and generators and disposal of waste - Consider the environmental impact of infrastructure - Manage trees and woodlands with an environmental, not an economic mandate - Offset the negative impacts of running your business - Ensure sustainable best practice on new estates and developments - Educate consumers and engage with Wildlife trust - We should be educating customers about energy consumption and provide trainee programmes/apprenticeships in colleges to achieve 'quality education'.
 [E013]